Crisis Intervention Classes

 4. Recognizing that physical intervention techniques are only to be utilized as instructed if/when imminent danger is presented by the individual, and that there are no other means to stop, prevent, or deter, person-to-person violence from occurring.

-Responders are encouraged to attend training with approved vendors in the crisis intervention training industry who have developed curriculums and techniques that are aligned with current Best Practices Guidelines, Federal and State Licensure regulations, and related industry standards.
-By gaining Crisis Intervention Training certification through live, online, or hybrid training options, professionals seeking to work with persons in crisis will be better equipped to handle both verbal and physical confrontations in the workplace.
+Responders are encouraged to attend classes with approved vendors in the crisis intervention industry who have developed curriculums and techniques that are aligned with current Best Practices Guidelines, Federal and State Licensure regulations, and related industry standards.
+By gaining Crisis Intervention certification through live, online, or hybrid class options, professionals seeking to work with persons in crisis will be better equipped to handle both verbal and physical confrontations in the workplace.
 For more information on this type of certification, please contact the Crisis Consultant Group, LLC today.